opendatahub-io/distributed-workloads/Quick-Start.md

 ### NFD and GPU Operators

 If you want to run GPU enabled workloads, you will need to install the [Node Feature Discovery Operator](https://github.com/openshift/cluster-nfd-operator) and the [NVIDIA GPU Operator](https://github.com/NVIDIA/gpu-operator) from the OperatorHub.
+For instructions on how to install and configure these operators, we recommend [this guide](https://docs.nvidia.com/datacenter/cloud-native/gpu-operator/openshift/steps-overview.html#high-level-steps).

 ## Creating K8s resources